MrSaighnal/mrsaighnal.github.io/_posts/2019-04-26-bank-walkthrough.md

 ===UserAccount===
 ~~~

-We were able to log in the platform, watching the balance, transaction history etc etc.
+We were able to log into the platform, watching the balance, and the transaction history, etc.
-The vulnerability was inside the support page, there was an upload module, but we didn't find a way for uploading malware right there.
+The vulnerability was inside the support page.
+There was an upload module, but we did not find a way for uploading malware there.

 ![found-not-encrypted](https://mrsaighnal.github.io/img/posts/2019-04-26-bank-walkthrough/support-page.png "support-page")

 ### EXPLOITATION

-Reading more deeply we discovered the developer missed an important information used for debugging inside the HTML source code.
+Reading more deeply, we discovered the developer missed an important piece of information inside the HTML source code.

 ~~~
 <!-- [DEBUG] I added the file extension .htb to execute as php for debugging purposes only [DEBUG] -->
 ~~~

-**thanks Mr Dev!** We can now upload our fantastic square-webshell (you should look at it on the [official repository](https://github.com/MrSaighnal/square-webshell "official repo")) simply changing the extension to .htb .
+**Thanks Mr Dev!** We can now upload our fantastic square-webshell (you should look at it on the [official repository](https://github.com/MrSaighnal/square-webshell "official repo")) simply changing the extension to .htb .

-exploring the file system we found the first flag
+Exploring the file system we found the first flag

 ~~~
 cat ../../../../home/chris/user.txt